Piano Sonata No. 2 (Chopin): Repeat of the exposition

 When the sonata was published in 1840 in the usual three cities of Paris, Leipzig, and London, the London and Paris editions indicated the repeat of the exposition as starting at the very beginning of the movement (at the Grave section).
 However, the Leipzig edition designed the repeat as beginning at the Doppio movimento section.
 Although the critical edition published by Breitkopf & Härtel (that was edited, among others, by Franz Liszt, Carl Reinecke, and Johannes Brahms) indicate the repeat similarly to the London and Paris first editions, almost all 20th-century editions are similar to the Leipzig edition in this regard.
 Charles Rosen argues that the repeat of the exposition in the manner perpetrated by the Leipzig edition is a serious error, saying it is "musically impossible" as it interrupts the D♭ major cadence (which ends the exposition) with the B♭ minor accompanimental figure.
 Edward T. Cone agrees, calling the repeat to the Doppio movimento "nonsense".
 However, Leikin advocates for excluding the Grave from the repeat of the exposition, citing in part that Karol Mikuli's 1880 complete edition of Chopin contained a repeat sign after the Grave in the first movement of the Piano Sonata No. 2.
 Mikuli was a student of Chopin from 1844 to 1848 and also observed lessons Chopin gave to other students – including those where this sonata was taught – and took extensive notes.

-Most commercial recordings exclude the Grave from the repetition of the exposition, including those of Martha Argerich, Vladimir Ashkenazy, Stefan Askenase, Arturo Benedetti Michelangeli, Vlado Perlemuter, Rafał Blechacz, Nelson Freire, Cecile Ousset, Andrei Gavrilov, Hélène Grimaud, Peter Jablonski, Wilhelm Kempff, Nikita Magaloff, Krystian Zimerman, Murray Perahia, Maurizio Pollini (in his 1985 recording), and Yuja Wang.
+Most commercial recordings exclude the Grave from the repetition of the exposition, including those of Martha Argerich, Vladimir Ashkenazy, Stefan Askenase, Arturo Benedetti Michelangeli, Vlado Perlemuter, Rafał Blechacz, Nelson Freire, Cécile Ousset, Andrei Gavrilov, Hélène Grimaud, Peter Jablonski, Wilhelm Kempff, Nikita Magaloff, Krystian Zimerman, Murray Perahia, Maurizio Pollini (in his 1985 recording), and Yuja Wang.
 However, Pollini's 2008 recording, Louis Lortie's, and Mitsuko Uchida's recordings, among others, begin the repetition from the Grave.
-Other recordings, including those of Alfred Cortot, Robert Casadesus, Guiomar Novaes, Daniel Barenboim, Seong-Jin Cho, Vladimir Horowitz, Julius Katchen, Evgeny Kissin, Idil Biret, Garrick Ohlsson, Ivo Pogorelić, Sergei Rachmaninoff, Arthur Rubinstein, and Khatia Buniatishvili, exclude the repetition altogether.
+Other recordings, including those of Alfred Cortot, Robert Casadesus, Guiomar Novaes, Daniel Barenboim, Seong-Jin Cho, Vladimir Horowitz, Julius Katchen, Evgeny Kissin, İdil Biret, Garrick Ohlsson, Ivo Pogorelić, Sergei Rachmaninoff, Arthur Rubinstein, and Khatia Buniatishvili, exclude the repetition altogether.